Maxi-S-Dev/CLI-Timer/README.md

 Let's say you have been really productive and you want to take a 20 minute break.
 Just type break
 ```
-break
+pause
 ```
 The main Timer now has stopped and a second timer started running besides the answer.
 This is the secondary timer.
 If you now use the command
 ```
 end
 ```
-the second timer, in this case the pause timer, will stop running and the main timer continuous.
+the second timer, in this case the pause timer, will stop running and the main timer continues.

-You can also override temporary how long a timer should run, by specifying the timer after the command name.
+You can also override temporary how long a timer should run, by specifying the time right after the profile name.
 ```
 work 20m
 ```